-Ethnic minorities and the urban poor in Kampala and other cities in Uganda are deeply affected by climate change.
-This is because associated monetary constraints leave them with little control over their adaptive capacity and exposure to climate change.
-Basic services that provide clean water, energy, sanitation, and passable roads are not guaranteed in the informal settlements where the urban poor reside.
+Ethnic minorities and the urban poor in Kampala and other cities in Uganda are deeply affected by climate change due to the associated monetary constraints, which leaves them with little control over their adaptive capacity and exposure to climate change.
+Basic services providing clean water, energy, sanitation, and passable roads are not guaranteed in the informal settlements where the urban poor reside.
 The infrastructure projects and city-led efforts to prepare for and combat climate change must therefore make a point to include the populations living in informal settings.
-The exclusion of these groups will hinder social cohesion and country ownership in Uganda.
-Community ownership entails inclusion, and without the participation of the estimated 60% of Kampala city who live in slums, there can be no true concept of community ownership or progress (Renzaho et al., 2020).
+The exclusion of these groups will harm increasing social cohesion and country ownership in Uganda.
+Community ownership means inclusion, and without the participation of the estimated 60% of Kampala city who live in slums, there can be no true concept of community ownership or progress (Renzaho et al., 2020).

-Perceptions and understanding of climate change within vulnerable populations are vitally important for community ownership.
+In a study by Twinomuhangi et al. (2021), the perceptions of the urban poor around climate change were collected and studied; these perceptions and understanding of climate change within vulnerable populations are vitally important for community ownership.
 If climate change is not perceived as a threat, the community is less inclined to take meaningful action against it.
-Twinomuhangi et al. (2021) collected and studied the perceptions of the urban poor around climate change; this study was completed in informal settlements in Kampala, and the interviews were completed in group discussion and key informant style.
+This study was completed in informal settlements in Kampala, and the interviews were completed in group discussion and key informant style.
 The study also looked at the vulnerability level and drivers of Ugandans living below the poverty line.
-Urban settings across East Africa are vulnerable to the climate crisis, as they will be impacted by the urban heat island effect, heat waves, floods, and droughts (Twinomuhangi et al., 2021).
+Urban settings across Eastern Africa are vulnerable to the climate crisis as they will be impacted by the urban heat island effect, heat waves, floods, and droughts (Twinomuhangi et al., 2021).
 Kampala city is no different.
 Within Kampala city, the urban poor community feels the effects of a lack of needed food, water, transportation options, and energy, even without consideration of the implications of climate change.

-Additionally, individuals with disabilities experience increased vulnerability to climate change.
-Although Uganda's National Policy for Disaster Preparedness and Management includes stipulations on the need to emphasize special considerations for individuals with disabilities, one study investigating landslide risk found that individuals with disabilities are at high risk because of increased exposure to natural disasters and challenges with social capital and socioeconomic resilience (Ssennoga et al., 2022).
-Individuals with disabilities also experience low adaptive capacity for climate change because of energy and water scarcity and food insecurity (Nyasimi et al., 2017).
+Another community that experiences increased vulnerability to climate change is individuals with disabilities.
+Although Uganda's National Policy for Disaster Preparedness and Management included stipulations on the need to emphasize special considerations for individuals with disabilities, one study investigating landslide risk found that individuals with disabilities are at high risk due to increased exposure to natural disasters and challenges with social capital and socioeconomic resilience (Ssennoga et al., 2022).
+Individuals with disabilities also experience low adaptive capacity for climate change due to energy and water scarcity and food insecurity (Nyasimi et al., 2017).
 However, individuals with disabilities possess valuable knowledge and skills that are essential for the development of a cohesive community; thus, ensuring the health and well-being of neurodivergent individuals or individuals with physical, cognitive, or mental disabilities is necessary for the development of an equitable and sustainable development agenda.